 From August 2020 to February 2023, we established our wholly-owned subsidiaries in Canada, Australia, Singapore, Hong Kong, the Bahamas, New Zealand and Malaysia to apply for Fintech business related licenses and wholly-owned subsidiaries in the United States in accelerating the construction of compliant mining farms in North America.
 We carefully selected these countries and/or regions because of what we believe to be a Fintechfriendly regulatory environment.
-We are at an initial stage of executing our plan to launch Fintech businesses to capture the growth opportunity along the value chain of the blockchain and Fintech industry.
-As of the date of this annual report, we have received the MSB License from the Financial Transactions and Reports Analysis Centre of Canada, which allows us to engage in foreign exchange dealing, money transferring and dealing in virtual currencies in Canada; registration approval from AUSTRAC as digital currency exchange, which allows us to provide cryptocurrency exchange services in Australia; acquired a company with an AFSL for engaging in financial services in Australia; registration approval as an independent remittance dealer on the AUSTRAC Remittance Sector Register, which allows us to provide remittance services in Australia; the TCSP license and registration approval as a Trust Company from the Company Registry in Hong Kong, which allows us to carry on a trust or company service business; the MSO license from the Customs and Excise Department in Hong Kong, which allows us to operate money changing and remittance services; the Type 4 and 9 licenses from the Securities and Futures Commission in Hong Kong, which allows us to carry on advising on securities and asset management service; registered as a Digital Asset Business and a Firm Dealing in Securities as Agent or Principal, Arranging Deals, Managing Securities and Advising on Securities from the Securities Commission of the Bahamas, which allows us to carry on digital asset business activities and securities activities in and from the Commonwealth of the Bahamas.
-In April 2021, we launched our first self-developed proprietary cryptocurrency exchange platform Ebonex and in February 2022, we launched another self-developed proprietary cryptocurrency exchange platform, also branded Ebonex, in Australia.
-On top of that, in March 2022, we established a cross-border payment and foreign exchange business in Australia, through the acquisition of an Australian company with an AFSL, and in the fourth quarter of 2022, we launched our self-developed proprietary cross-border payment and foreign exchange platform, EbonFX, targeting qualified investors subject to compliance with applicable laws in the jurisdictions EbonFX operates.
+As of the date of this annual report, we have received the MSB License from the Financial Transactions and Reports Analysis Centre of Canada, which allows us to engage in foreign exchange dealing, money transferring and dealing in virtual currencies in Canada; received registration approval from AUSTRAC as a digital currency exchange provider, which allows us to provide cryptocurrency exchange services in Australia; acquired a company with an AFSL for engaging in financial services in Australia; received registration approval as an independent remittance dealer on the AUSTRAC Remittance Sector Register, which allows us to provide remittance services in Australia; received the TCSP license and registration approval as a Trust Company from the Company Registry in Hong Kong, which allows us to carry on a trust or company service business; received the MSO license from the Customs and Excise Department in Hong Kong, which allows us to operate money changing and remittance services; received the Type 4 and 9 licenses from the Securities and Futures Commission in Hong Kong, which allows us to carry on advising on securities and asset management service; and registered as a Digital Asset Business and a Firm Dealing in Securities as Agent or Principal, Arranging Deals, Managing Securities and Advising on Securities from the Securities Commission of the Bahamas, which allows us to carry on digital asset business activities and securities activities in and from the Commonwealth of the Bahamas.
+As of the date of this annual report, we have been operating a self-developed proprietary cryptocurrency exchange platform, Ebonex, and a self-developed proprietary cross-border payment and foreign exchange platform, EbonFX, targeting qualified investors subject to compliance with applicable laws in the jurisdictions in which EbonFX operates.
 We are also in the process of obtaining additional and/or relevant licenses and approvals for our subsidiaries in Singapore, Hong Kong, Australia, New Zealand and Malaysia.
 If and once obtained, the licenses will allow us to operate additional Fintech businesses in such countries and regions.
 Meanwhile, we are focused on application development, regulatory compliance and talent recruitment to ramp up execution of our new business plans for the expansion in these countries.
 We expect such ramp-up will support our future operations and our compliance with local rules and regulations.
 Our expenses to date to implement our new business plans, including establishing in Canada, Australia, Singapore, Hong Kong, the Bahamas, New Zealand, the United States and Malaysia, have been mainly on server rentals, application development, regulatory compliance, talent acquisition and offices rentals to set up blockchain and Fintech businesses in the abovementioned countries and regions.
 There is no guarantee that we will receive any additional required approvals and licenses for our proposed business in these jurisdictions in a timely manner or on commercially reasonable terms, or at all, or that we will commence the proposed business as planned, or at all.
 If our operations at these jurisdictions or our execution of business plan proves incorrect, we may incur additional expenses or losses.